oliversteiner/contentimport/README.txt

 For Entity Reference field(Taxonomy) - put the data as Vocabulary: term1, term2
 	If the Vocabulary or Term is not exists it will create automatically.

-For Entity Reference field(Users) - put the user's email address comma seperated
+For Entity Reference field(Users) - put the user's email address comma separated
 	If the User is not exists it will create automatically.

 For Boolean field - Put On/Yes to check the field and Off/No to uncheck the field.